 - Call your Primary Care Vet (who referred you to us) and ensure that the full clinical history has been emailed or faxed through to us.

 - Call your insurance provider and give them permission to speak to us.

-- In some circumstances a Pre-Authorisation is not available.
-In these cases we will need to speak to your insurance provider and discuss with them to see whether they are likely to cover the condition or not.
+- In some circumstances, a pre-authorisation is not available.
+In these case, we will need to speak to your insurance provider and discuss with them to see whether they are likely to cover the condition or not.
 Note: the insurance provider will not guarantee to pay over the phone, they will just give us the information required to make a decision.

 - You must bring a claim form and a copy of your current insurance schedule with you when you attend for your appointment.

 Note: A direct claim will not be possible should your insurance company not agree to cover, or if upon receipt of the clinical history we have concerns that your insurance provider will not cover the condition.